 Mid-West and Eastern US, Southwest, Off-Zone (Western US)

-Angela, NNU's Visit Coordinator and off-zone Admissions Counselor, will graduate in December with two degrees: Music Theory & Composition and Christian Ministries.
+Angela, NNU's Visit Coordinator and off-zone Admissions Counselor, will graduated in December 2015 with degrees in Music Theory & Composition and Christian Ministries.
 She loves to play guitar, drink vanilla lattes, watch movies (her favorite is “The Lion King”) and spend time with her husband Todd.
 Throughout her time at NNU, Angela has been involved in many different areas across campus.
 She was an RA in Dooley Hall, a photographer for NNU’s student newspaper “The Crusader,” a worship leader for chapel, on the yearbook staff, and a member of Covenant—one of NNU's summer travel groups.

 Dillon is the Director of Asian Recruitment and Marketing.
 Dillon works with international students from the Asian region who want to attend NNU.
 Dillon is a native of China having earned a Bachelor of Arts in Law from Xiangton University in China.
 In addition, he has earned a Master of Business Administration from Harding University in Arkansas.
 Dillon is fluent in both Mandarin Chinese and English, and is married to Elsa.